 What to do in the event of a fire

-- Always ensure you have an escape plan for your home and know the evacuation procedure for your block of flats.
+- Always ensure you have an escape plan for your home and know the evacuation procedure for your high-rise.

-- For residents in a block of flats the evacuation procedure will be displayed on the Fire Action Notice, located in the communal area or near the main entrance.
+- For residents in a high-rise block, the evacuation procedure will be displayed on the Fire Action Notice, located in the communal area or near the main entrance.